LizHareDogs/iwdba2021/README.md

-This repository is for the creation of slides on "Asseesment of the agreement between fosters and trainers evaluating behavior with the C-BARQ and Behavior Checklist" presented at the [International Working Dog Breeding Conference 2021] (https://www.iwdba.org/wp-content/uploads/2021/10/IWDC-2021-Full-Program-as-at-Oct-7-20219-7.pdf
+# Asseesment of the agreement between
+fosters and trainers evaluating behavior with the C-BARQ and Behavior Checklist

+This repository contains materials used to produce slides presented at the [International Working Dog Breeding Conference 2021] (https://www.iwdba.org/wp-content/uploads/2021/10/IWDC-2021-Full-Program-as-at-Oct-7-20219-7.pdf

 [Link to Slides](https://lizharedogs.github.io/iwdba2021/#1)

-## Assessment of the Agreement between Fosters and Trainers Evaluating Behavior with the C-BARQ and Behavior Checklist
+Authors:

 Elizabeth Hare
 Dog Genetics LLC/Penn Vet Working Dog Center